 Medical and recreational marijuana is legal in California.
 However, in San Juan Capistrano, city ordinances prevent the development of a local recreational marijuana industry.
 After the State legalized recreational marijuana in 2016, the San Juan Capistrano City Council voted to ban any marijuana dispensaries or commercial cannabis cultivation.
 Nevertheless, with a permit from the city, San Juan Capistrano residents can grow a maximum of six plants in their homes.
 While it is legal to possess and use marijuana in San Juan Capistrano, marijuana is still a potentially addictive drug which may inflict health problems and worsen behavioral disorders, especially in children and adolescents.

-Find an Excellent Rehab Center in San Juan Capistrano and Start Recovery Today
+Find Rehab In San Juan Capistrano And Start Recovery Today

 The San Juan Capistrano community understand the hardships of drug addiction.
 Fortunately, anyone can recover from substance abuse with professional and compassionate support at a rehab center.
-Through a combination of detox, inpatient and outpatient therapy, and education, the rehab centers in San Juan Capistrano help their patents everyday take another step forward toward recovery and a sober life.
-If you or someone you know struggles with substance abuse, please contact a dedicated treatment professional today for get answers to your questions and learn more about what to do and where to go for help.
-San Juan Capistrano might be the right place for you or your loved one to start overcoming addiction once and for all.
+Through a combination of detox, inpatient and outpatient therapy, and education, the rehab centers in San Juan Capistrano help their patients everyday to take another step forward toward recovery and a sober life.
+For more information, contact a treatment provider today.